How-to Guides

 Use Block mode for experimental features and agents.
 Use Degrade for production features where you want graceful degradation instead of hard failures.
 See enforcement modes for the full trade-off.

-Step 4 — Add per-run limits for agents
+Step 4 — Add a per-run limit for agents

-For any agent that runs multi-step workflows, add a per-run budget.
-This caps the cost of a single agent execution, independent of the monthly feature budget.
+For any agent that runs multi-step workflows, add a per-run limit.
+This caps the cost of a single agent execution, independent of the monthly feature budget — but it can only be set when you create the budget, not added afterward, so plan for it up front in Step 3.

 FieldValue

-Tag agent runs with a session ID so Cognocient can group calls per run:
+Tag agent runs with a run ID so Cognocient can group calls per run:

 import uuid